AMRC CD 0013:

 3. Chester-- words & music by William Billings, 1778

-4. +Welcome, Mighty Chief, Once More -- sung in honor of George Washington
+4. Welcome, Mighty Chief Once More -- sung in honor of George Washington

-music: "See the Conquering Hero Comes"
+choral arrangement by W.A.
+Fisher of "See the Conquering Hero Comes"

 from Judas Maccabaeus by George Frideric Handel